Cyclerion Therapeutics (NASDAQ:CYCN) Upgraded by Zacks Investment Research to Hold

-Cyclerion Therapeutics (NASDAQ:CYCN – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Wednesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Cyclerion Therapeutics (NASDAQ:CYCN – Get Rating) from a sell rating to a hold rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Cyclerion Therapeutics Inc. is a clinical-stage biopharmaceutical company harnessing the power of sGC pharmacology to discover, develop and commercialize breakthrough treatments for serious and orphan diseases.
 The company’s product pipeline consists of Olinciguat, Praliciguat and IW-6463 which are in clinical stage.
 Cyclerion Therapeutics Inc. is based in Cambridge, United States. “